libwww-perl/HTTP-Message/CONTRIBUTING.md

 The distribution is managed with [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla).
 This means that many of the usual files you might expect are not in the repository, but are generated at release time.
-Some generated files are kept in the repository as a convenience (e.g. Build.PL/Makefile.PL and META.json).
+Some generated files are kept in the repository as a convenience (Makefile.PL, META.json, and cpanfile).

 Generally, **you do not need Dist::Zilla to contribute patches**.
 You may need Dist::Zilla to create a tarball.
 See below for guidance.